2013 WNBA season: Regular season

-The WNBA touted three exciting rookies -- Brittney Griner of the Phoenix Mercury, Elena Delle Donne of the Chicago Sky, and Skylar Diggins of the Tulsa Shock—as "three to see" going into the 2013 season.
-Griner - a tall, athletic center who had been dominant in college—was seen as such a potential game-changer that many picked the Mercury to win the WNBA championship.
+The WNBA had three promising rookies: Brittney Griner of the Phoenix Mercury, Elena Delle Donne of the Chicago Sky, and Skylar Diggins of the Tulsa Shock as "three to see" going into the 2013 season.
+Griner, a 6’8” center who had been dominant in college, was seen as such a potential game-changer that many picked the Mercury to win the WNBA championship.

 It was Delle Donne, however, who turned out to have the breakout season, leading the Sky to the best record in the Eastern Conference, and their first trip to the playoffs.
-Griner was hampered by injuries, but her Phoenix team finished third in the West, and made it to the conference finals.
+Griner was slowed by injuries, but her Phoenix team finished third in the West, and made it to the conference finals.

 The Minnesota Lynx finished with the best record in the WNBA for the third consecutive season, behind the play of Seimone Augustus, Lindsay Whalen, and Maya Moore.

 Joining the Sky in the playoffs were the defending WNBA champion Indiana Fever, who finished fourth after surviving a rash of injuries during the season; the Atlanta Dream, led by league scoring champion Angel McCoughtry; and the Washington Mystics, who were hoping to win their first playoff game since 2004.

 The Los Angeles Sparks finished second in the West, behind the play of league MVP Candace Parker.
 They lost to Phoenix in the conference semifinals.
 Finally, the Seattle Storm surprised many by earning the final entry into the playoffs, allowing veteran and future hall-of-famer Tina Thompson to retire from a playoff team.